Vienna School of History: Theories

 The origins of the Vienna School of History can be traced to the works of the German historian Reinhard Wenskus.
 During the 1960s, there was as reaction against previous scholarship on Germanic tribes.
 Drawing upon studies on modern tribes, Wenskus posited that the Germanic tribes of antiquity did not constitute distinct ethnicities, but were rather diverse alliances led by a dominant elite continuing "core-traditions" (Traditionskerne).
-Wenskus argued that members of the Germanic tribes were not actually related to each other by kin; this was rather a figment of their own imagination.
-Though Wenskus' pioneering book has been immensely influential, "it is not an easy read".
+Wenskus argued that members of the Germanic tribes were not necessarily related to each other by kin, but rather believed themselves to be.

 More recent scholars associated with Wenskus in the Vienna School are Herwig Wolfram and Walter Pohl.
-The Vienna School is associated with the European Science Foundation and the Transformation of the Roman World project.
-The support given by the European Science Foundation to this project has been given with the ambitious aim of correcting previous theories on the fall of the Western Roman Empire, particularly through downplaying the role ethnic identity, migration and imperial decline played in this process.
-According to certain observers, this support is politically aimed at furthering European integration.

-Drawing on theories drawn from sociology and critical theory, scholars of the Vienna School introduced the concept of ethnogenesis (Stammesbildung) to deconstruct the ethnicity of Germanic tribes, proceeding from a "strongly politicized concept of ethnicity" and emphasizing the situationality of tribal ethnicities centered around a core of tradition.
+Drawing on theories drawn from sociology and critical theory, scholars of the Vienna School introduced the concept of ethnogenesis (Stammesbildung) to deconstruct the ethnicity of Germanic tribes, proceeding from concept of ethnicity as a political unit and emphasizing the situationality of tribal ethnicities centered around a core of tradition.
 These scholars also emphasize that the influence of Germanic history extends beyond northern and western Europe.
 Wolfram points out the contribution of Germanic tribes to the histories of regions such as the Balkans and southern Europe in general, extending even to North Africa, in order to counter the view that Germanic history ought to be identified only with the Germans.

 The ethnogenesis theories of the Vienna School have initiated a "revolution in historical approaches to early medieval ethnicity" and "overturned the foundations of earlier research into the ethnic groups of the early medieval period".
 It has since become the model with which "barbarian" ethnicity is analyzed.
 They have had an immense publication output.
 English-language scholars that have been influenced by the Vienna School include Patrick J. Geary, Ian N. Wood and Patrick Amory.
 However, Geary, Wood and Pohl approach the theories in "a more flexible manner" than Wenskus and Wolfram.
 Guy Halsall notes the favorable effect of these approaches on the study of late antique ethnicity, pointing out that Pohl's views on the mutability of ethnic identity run counter to prewar notions of ethnic essentialism which survive in some other modern scholarship.